 • For IFSAC certification, you must complete the level exam and evaluation.

-If you'd rather complete the training full time over 12 weeks check out our firefighter training program.
-This programs exceeds the NFPA 1001 requirements.
+If you'd rather complete the training full time over 12 weeks, check out our firefighter training program.
+The program exceeds the NFPA 1001 requirements.
 You'll do more practice runs and other hands-on skill building.
-There's also a blended learning option with 12-weeks of online courses followed by 5 weeks onsite.
+There's also a blended learning option with 12 weeks of online courses followed by 5 weeks onsite.

 Qualify to operate a pumper or aerial fire truck.
 See the Apparatus/Driver Training page for details about these courses.

-Learn how to fight wild fires at ETC.
+Learn how to fight wildfires at the ETC.

 We offer Level 1 of the NFPA 1140 Standard for Wildland Firefighting Personnel Professional Qualifications.